madetech/handbook/guides/wifi/android/README.md

 - Ensure you are using `EAP-TTLS` as your method
 - For the `CA certificate`, there is no need to validate it so set it to **Don't validate**
-- The **Idenity** should be the local-part of your Made Tech email address
+- The **Identity** should be the local-part of your Made Tech email address
   - For example, if your email address was `jsmith@madetech.com`, your username would be `jsmith`
 - The **Password** should be the same as your [G Suite](http://gsuite.google.com) password